mausworks/tyin/README.md

 };
 ```

-You can also use Tyin outside of React:
+We can also use Tyin outside of React:

 ```ts
 import createStore from "tyin/store";